Educational Administration - P-20 EducationDoctor of Education (Ed.D.)

 The Ed.
-D. in Educational Administration with a specialization in Community College Leadership allows students who are currently employed at a community college the ability to advance their knowledge in the field so that they can be more marketable when advancing in their career.
+D. in Educational Administration with a specialization in Community Colleges allows students who are currently employed at a community college the ability to advance their knowledge in the field so that they can be more marketable when advancing in their career.

 The Ed.
-D. in Educational Administration with a specialization in Postsecondary Leadership allows students who are currently employed at a college or university the ability to advance their knowledge in the field so that they can be more marketable when advancing in their career.
+D. in Educational Administration with a specialization in Higher Education allows students who are currently employed at a college or university the ability to advance their knowledge in the field so that they can be more marketable when advancing in their career.

 P-12 System Level School Leadership